-Based on the physical exam, your healthcare provider may treat you in the hospital, depending on the severity of the cellulitis.
-In the hospital, you may get antibiotics and fluids through an intravenous (IV) catheter.
+Based on the physical exam, your healthcare provider may treat you in the hospital, depending on thow bad the cellulitis is.
+In the hospital, you may get antibiotics and fluids through an IV.

 What are possible complications of cellulitis?

 In most cases, cellulitis is easily treated with no complications.
-But in some cases complications of cellulitis can be very serious.
+In some cases, complications may develop and become very serious.
 These can include extensive tissue damage and tissue death (gangrene).
 The infection can also spread to the blood, bones, lymph system, heart, or nervous system.
-These infections can lead to amputation, shock, or even death.
+These infections can lead to removing the affected arm or leg (amputation), shock, or even death.